Great Scotland Yard: 997–1541

-In approximately 997–1105, the property was first given to Kenneth III, King of Scotland as his residence.
+In approximately 997–1005, a residence was first given to Kenneth III of Scotland, as his residence.
 The last of the Scottish royal family who resided here was Margaret, Queen of Scots, wife of James IV of Scotland and sister to King Henry VIII.
 She resided here after the death of her husband at the Battle of Flodden.

 1541–1910

 After 1541, it was used as the homes of prominent civil servants due to its proximity to Whitehall Palace.
 These included Inigo Jones, who designed Covent Garden, Lincoln Inn Fields and Banqueting House, and Christopher Wren who designed St Paul's Cathedral and many London churches.
 The English poet John Milton, who wrote Paradise Lost, lived on-site from 1649 to 1651.

 This house was originally named the Marshalsea Court House.
 There were also numerous private residences until 1910.
 On the right-hand side of the Marshalsea Court House were Royal Stables constructed before 1812 (exact date unknown).
 They were the stables for the Admiralty and then was used by the police from 1837 onwards.
 The police also expanded into the Marshalsea Court House from 1847.

 The current building as we know it was constructed in 1910.